-The following table provides a summary of information regarding our active mining complexes as of December 31, 2020, including the total sales associated with these complexes for the years ended December 31, 2020, 2019, and 2018 and the total assigned reserves associated with these complexes at December 31, 2020.
+The following table provides a summary of information regarding our active mining complexes as of December 31, 2021, including the total tons sold associated with these complexes for the years ended December 31, 2021, 2020, and 2019 and the total reserves associated with these complexes at December 31, 2021.
 The amount disclosed below for the total cost of property, plant and equipment of each mining complex does not include the costs of the coal reserves that we have assigned to an individual complex.
+The Company owns 100% of the active mining complexes below.